ChaiyoKung/nodejs-secret-management/README.md

 ## Getting Started

-Create a `.env` file in the root of the, you can use the `.env.example` file as a template.
+Create a `.env` file in the root of the project, you can use the `.env.example` file as a template.

 ```bash
 cp .env.example .env